ringcentral/ringcentral-api-docs/docs/meetings/embeddable.md

 <img class="img-fluid" width="80%" src="../hubspot-video.png">

-## Navigate to the Meetings Tab
+## Click-to-Schedule

-You can use `rc-adapter-navigate-to` to bring the Meetings tab to the foreground in the app.
-This is useful if you want to implement functionality like clicking to schedule a meeting from your web app.
+Click-to-schedule a meeting an be imiplemented by using the `rc-adapter-navigate-to` API with the `/meeting` path to bring the Meetings tab to the foreground in the app.
+Using thiis approach, you can allow users to schedule meetings wherever they are.

 === "Javascript"
     ```javascript